Applications for the 2020/2021 academic school year are currently being accepted.

 - Complete assignments expected from both graduate program and Counseling Services.

-- Participate in team meetings, case consultations and in-service trainings.
+- Participate in team meetings, case consultations and in-service trainings when scheduled.

 - Consult and interface with Columbia College Chicago students, parents, faculty, and staff when appropriate.

 - Attend various Columbia College Chicago events within context of role as mental healthcare provider when assigned.

 - Use the program’s electronic health records system (EHR) to manage appointments and coordinate clinical documentation.